not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 <img src="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20191112/heirarchy%20of%20recipes%20with%20gensim%20topics.png">

 That looks pretty good!
-Now let's see what topics contribute to each cluster!
+Now let's see what topics contribute to each cluster.
 Based on the results of the heirarchical clustering, I'll define the following clusters: